-The information above was last checked on 9/22/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Vienna from Venice before traveling.
+The information above was last checked on 1/16/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Venice and Vienna before traveling.

 Return travel from Austria to Italy is: Partially open.

 Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Austria

 Requirements for reentering:

 The government of Italy has imposed these measures to reduce the spread of COVID-19: